altsol/redmine_mattermost/README.md

 ![step2](https://raw.githubusercontent.com/altsol/redmine_mattermost/assets/step2.png)

 Step 3: Configure this Redmine plugin for Mattermost.
 For per-project customized routing, leave the `Mattermost Channel` field empty and follow the next steps, otherwise all Redmine projects will post to the same Mattermost channel.
+Be careful when filling the channel field, you need to input the channel's handle, not the display name visible to users.
+You can find each channel's handle by going inside the channel and click the down-arrow and selecting view info.

 ![step3](https://raw.githubusercontent.com/altsol/redmine_mattermost/assets/step3.png)